dmalmer/ancestor_hmm/README.md

 position.
 If a given position contains a SNP from the descendant, but not from ancestor _S<sub>1</sub>_, state _S<sub>1</sub>_ is given a low emission rate for that position.
 Lastly, if a given position contains a SNP from ancestor _S<sub>1</sub>_, but not from the descendant, state _S<sub>1</sub>_ is given a low emission rate for that position.
-We note that inconsistencies can arise from sequencing errors and \textit{de novo} mutations, so ancestor states still have emission rates greater than 0.0 at positions where the ancestor SNP data is inconsistent with the descendant SNP data.
+We note that inconsistencies can arise from sequencing errors and _de novo_ mutations, so ancestor states still have emission rates greater than 0.0 at positions where the ancestor SNP data is inconsistent with the descendant SNP data.
 Transitions between distinct states correspond to recombination events during breeding, while transitions to the same state indicate adjacent SNPs belong to the same ancestral haploblock.
 As adjacent SNPs are likely to be from the same inherited region, we set the initial